keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things.md

 end
 ```

 For simplicity of implementation and added safety, user choices result in merely moving the file to a subdirectory.
-The user selects 'd' for `deletes`, 's' for `saves`, or any other character for `undecideds`.
+The user selects `d` for deletes, `s` for saves, or  `u` for undecideds.

 When the user is finished processing all files, they will probably want to move any files that have been moved to `./undecided` back to `.` and run the program again.

-Finally, when there are no files left in undecided, one will probably want to do something like this:
+Finally, when there are no files left in `undecided`, one will probably want to do something like this:

     rmdir undecideds
     rm -rf deletes
     mv saves/* .
     rmdir saves

 ### An Example

 For example, let's say you run the following command:

-`process-av-files **/*mp4 **/*mp3`
+`organize-av-files 'video/*mp4' 'audio/*mp3'`

-MPlayer will begin playing the file.
+MPlayer will begin playing the first file.
 When you are ready to finish viewing it, you will press `q` or `ESC`, and be presented with a prompt like this:

 `/Users/kbennett/android/video/20160102_234426.mp4:   s = save, d = delete, u = undecided:`

 Type your response choice and then `[Enter]`.
 The program will move the file as appropriate, and immediately start playing the next file.

 ### Shell vs. Ruby Wildcard Expansion

 Be careful when using wildcards.
-If you enter `*mp4` in a directory with 10,000 files, the shell will try to expand it into 10,000 arguments, which might blow the stack.
-You can instead quote the filemask (as `'*mp4'`, and it will then be passed to Ruby as a single argument.
-Ruby will perform the expansion.
+If you enter `*mp4` in a directory with 10,000 files, the shell will try to expand it into 10,000 arguments, which might exceed the maximum command line size and result in an error.
+You can instead quote the filemask (as `'*mp4'`, and it will then be passed to Ruby as a single argument, and Ruby will perform the expansion.
 You can usually use double quotes, but be aware that the single and double quotes behavior differs (see [this helpful StackOverflow article](https://stackoverflow.com/questions/6697753/difference-between-single-and-double-quotes-in-bash)).

+One case where the shell's expansion would be preferable is with the use of environment variables in the filespec (`$FOO` is more concise than `ENV['FOO']`), and in the case of using `~` for users other than the current user (e.g. `~someoneelse`).

 ### Also...

 * This workflow can be used with any multimedia files recognized by MPlayer, and that includes audio files.
 * There are many, many nice-to-have features that have not been implemented, since speed of implementation was a high priority.
 Feel free to add your own!
 * Although using Ruby probably enables writing the most concise and intention-revealing code, other languages such as Python would do fine as well.
+* The code for this script ("organize-av-files.rb") is currently at [https://gist.github.com/keithrbennett/4d9953e66ea35e2c52abae52650ebb1b](https://gist.github.com/keithrbennett/4d9953e66ea35e2c52abae52650ebb1b).

+### Conclusion

 I hope you can see that with a modest amount of code you can build a highly useful (albeit not fancy) automation tool.
-The amount of expected use and the benefit per use determines the optimum amount of effort, and you have the freedom to sit at any point in that continuum.
-The notion that any code needs to be feature-rich is not a useful one, and often results in inaction altogether.
+The amount of expected use and the benefit per use determines the optimum amount of effort, and you have the freedom to choose any point in that continuum.
+The notion that all applications need to be feature-rich is not a useful one, and often results in inaction altogether.

  Ruby is a great tool for this sort of thing.
 Why not use it?